Quad-City river towns continue to negotiate with Canadian Pacific over the prospect train traffic will triple by 2027

 Data discrepancy

-The federal Surface Transportation Board temporarily paused the consideration process, asking Canadian Pacific and Kansas City Southern to reconcile a discrepancy of the amount of gross-ton miles per mile of road per year carried between Kansas City, Missouri, and Slater Missouri.
+The federal Surface Transportation Board temporarily paused the consideration process, asking Canadian Pacific and Kansas City Southern to reconcile a discrepancy of the amount of gross-ton miles per mile of road per year carried between Kansas City, Mo., and Slater Mo.

 Canadian Pacific in a statement said it "welcomes and expects a comprehensive regulatory and environmental review," and would submit the required information by the deadline, which was Monday.